February 5, 2013 § 1 Comment

-This term I’m trying something new with my Hacker Culture class, thanks to NYU’s transition from shitty Blackboard to the surprisingly functional NYU Classes content management system (I say “surprisingly” because I have grown accustomed to the bloated clunk that is bad-old Blackboard).
-Instead of having students write weekly reading responses, I’m having them blog (there is a built-in blogging function on-site) their responses, and respond to each other’s posts.
-That way I stop on by and check out/contribute to the conversations — which I can then integrate into my lesson plans, particularly if certain recurring themes or conversations emerge.
+This term I’m trying something new with my Hacker Culture class, thanks to NYU’s transition from Blackboard to NYU Classes.
+Instead of having students write weekly reading responses, I’m having them blog their responses, and respond to each other’s posts.
+That way I’m able to check out/contribute to whatever ongoing conversations — which I can then integrate into my lesson plans, particularly if certain recurring themes or conversations emerge.

 Ultimately, I think the appeal of these sorts of vigilante interventions appeal to people because the internet can be such a chaotic, frustrating place.
 Worse, there’s often very little we can do to address these frustrations.
 For example, someone’s being an ass in the comments section of your favorite blog?
 Too bad — you can either leave or try to choke down all that bile.
 Somebody is saying rude things about you or someone you know on Twitter?
 You can block them, but that doesn’t make them or their tweets disappear (just because you can’t see it doesn’t mean it isn’t there).
 Someone being horrible on Facebook?
 Have fun waiting for 6 weeks while Facebook decides what to do about it.
 People are constantly talking about the level of control people have on the internet, and to an extent that’s true.
 But there are also lots of things –and they are almost all negative things– that people can’t control.